 As a self-funded student from Scotland, England, Northern Ireland, Wales or Europe, you must pay your tuition fees in full before the first day of teaching to qualify for the early payment discount each year.

 As an international self-funded student, entering your first year of study you must meet the tuition fee deposit deadline and pay your remaining tuition fees before the first day of teaching to qualify for the early payment discount.
 This is available regardless of whether you are entering in year 1, 2 or 3 of your chosen course.

 Thereafter, international self-funded students must also pay tuition fees in full before the first day of teaching to qualify for the early payment discount for each subsequent year.

-International students are required to pay a £3,500 deposit.
+International students, who are not studying via distance learning mode, are required to pay a £3,500 deposit.
 This secures your place on your chosen course and also enables the university to issue your CAS statement, which is a crucial part of any visa application to study in Scotland.

 Deposits can be paid online or by bank transfer.
 The quickest and easiest method is online